-Margaret Hu is an Associate Professor of Law at Washington and Lee University School of Law.
+Margaret Hu is a Professor of Law and International Affairs at Penn State Law and School of International Affairs at Pennsylvania State University in University Park.
 Her research interests include the intersection of immigration policy, national security, cybersurveillance, and civil rights.
 Previously, she served as senior policy advisor for the White House Initiative on Asian Americans and Pacific Islanders, and also served as special policy counsel in the Office of Special Counsel for Immigration-Related Unfair Employment Practices (OSC), Civil Rights Division, U. S. Department of Justice, in Washington, D.C.
 As Special Policy Counsel, Hu managed a team of attorneys and investigators in the enforcement of the anti-discrimination provisions of the Immigration and Nationality Act (INA), and was responsible for federal immigration policy review and coordination for OSC.

 Hu received her BA in East Asian languages and cultures from the University of Kansas and her JD from Duke Law School.
 She is a Truman Scholar, Foreign Language Area Studies Scholar, and recipient of a Duke Law School Merit Scholarship.
 She clerked for Judge Rosemary Barkett on the U.S. Court of Appeals for the Eleventh Circuit, and subsequently joined the U.S. Department of Justice through the Attorney General’s Honors Program under Attorney General Janet Reno.